-Internet www.catholicvoice.com.au

-12 - CATHOLIC VOICE November 2006

-THIS MONTH'S MOVIES

-Children of Men: Thankful for what we

-still have.
-MA15+

-Irresistible: Many things to commend it.
-M.

-The Covenant: Very limited appeal.
+background on films, videos and DVDs THIS MONTH'S MOVIES Children of Men: Thankful for what we still have.
+MA15+ Irresistible: Many things to commend it.
+M. The Covenant: Very limited appeal.
 M. Shortbus: Pornographic.
-R.

-A Guide to Recognising Your Saints:

-Universal look at human nature.
+R. A Guide to Recognising Your Saints: Universal look at human nature.
 The Road to Guantánamo: White-knuckle stuff.
 MA15+.
 Texas Chainsaw Massacre.
 The Beginning: Very grim and blood-drenched.
-R. All reviews at www.catholicvoice.com.au Resistible really Successful illustrator Sophie Hartley (Sarandon) is convinced that she is being stalked. becomes increasingly certain that her husband Craig's (Neill), co-worker, Mara (Blunt), wants her children, her husband and her life.
-But no one Leonard SJ. believes Sophie.
+R. All reviews at www.catholicvoice.com.au Resistible really Successful illustrator Sophie Hartley (Sarandon) is convinced that she is being stalked.
+She becomes increasingly certain that her husband Craig's (Neill), co-worker, Mara (Blunt), wants her children, her husband and her life.
+But no one Leonard SJ\. believes Sophie.
 Forced to prove her sanity, Sophie gets more and more paranoid - is she imagining things?
 Sophie becomes completely caught up in her obsession, turning stalker herself - and makes a discovery more shocking than her worst fear.
 A psychological-cum-supernatural drama is fairly unusual ground for an Australian film.
-This film has many things to commend it, primarily its world class principal players and the assortment of well-known Australian actors in supporting But there are three major problems that make this film resistible.
-The first is that it seems to take forever for the action to get going, at least half an hour of the 108 min- Secondly, when the action kicks in, the so-called shock revelation is flagged so strongly and early that the final act holds neither shock nor Finally, it is often a mistake for a writer to direct his or her own work, and Ann Turner's work here, and in her previous film, Dallas Dolls, proves the point.
-Irresistible Starring Susan Sarandon, Sam Neill, Emily Blunt, Bud Tingwell, McInnes and Georgie Lady Parker.
+This film has many things to commend it, primarily its world class principal players and the assortment of well-known Australian actors in supporting roles.
+But there are three major problems that make this film resistible.
+The first is that it seems to take forever for the action to get going, at least half an hour of the 108 minutes Secondly, when the action kicks in, the so-called shock revelation is flagged so strongly and early that the final act holds neither shock nor Finally, it is often a mistake for a writer to direct his or her own work, and Ann Turner's work here, and in her previous film, Dallas Dolls, proves the point.
+Irresistible Starring Susan Sarandon, Sam Neill, Emily Blunt, Bud William Services" Tingwell, McInnes and Georgie Lady Parker.
 Directed and written by Ann Turner.
-108 minutes.
-Reviewer: Fr Richard former Good Shep- One of the themes running throughout this film is the fate of a child sent by "Mercy Family William Services" to "Our of Mercy Children's Home".
-Films The scenes are actually shot at the herd Convent in Abbotsford, They are set from 1975-1985 when both the Good Shepherd Sisters and the Sisters of Mercy had made the transition from children's homes into lay-run family cottages.
+M. 108 minutes.
+Reviewer: Fr Richard former Good Shepbourne.

+They are set from 1975-1985 when both the Good Shepherd Sisters and the Sisters of Mercy had made the transition from children's homes into lay-run family cottages.
 This is a major lapse in Ann Turner's research.

-The ending of Irresistible is all too quick and sweet, and not even Susan Sarandon and Emily Blunt can get us to care about their char- Fr Richard Leonard is director of the Australian Catholic Film When everyone dies...
+The ending of Irresistible is all too quick and sweet, and not even Susan Sarandon and Emily Blunt can get us to care about their characters. \ Fr Richard Leonard is director of the Australian Catholic Film Office.